Story updated 13 July 2022

 Before Johnson decided to stand down as Tory leader on Thursday (7 July), Michelle Donelan quit as education secretary less than two days after being appointed to replace Nadhim Zahawi after his appointment as Chancellor of the Exchequer.
 She has since been replaced by James Cleverley.

 Before that, Will Quince quit as children’s minister.
 Though he later returned to the Department for Education (DfE), it was not in his former role.
-That has gone to Brendan Clarke-Smith, a former teacher who has been given his first ministerial role. to the Department for Education.
+That has gone to Brendan Clarke-Smith, a former teacher who has been given his first ministerial role.

 At the Department of Health and Social Care, there is a new secretary of state in Steve Barclay, who has replaced Sajid Javid, whose resignation on Tuesday was the trigger for the end of Johnson’s premiership.